 The purpose of this Official Statement, which includes the cover page and appendices hereto, is to set forth certain information concerning the East Bay Municipal Utility District (the "District"), the water supply, treatment and distribution system owned by the District (the "Water System" or the "System"), and System finances, in connection with the sale of the District's \$259,455,000 Water System Revenue Bonds, Series 2025A (Green Bonds) (the "Series 2025A Bonds") and its \$478,995,000 Water System Revenue Refunding Bonds, Series 2025B (the "Series 2025B Bonds" and, together with the Series 2025A Bonds, the "Series 2025 Bonds").
-The Series 2025 Bonds are being issued pursuant to the Water System Revenue Bond Indenture, dated as of April 1, 1990, by and between the District and U.S. Bank Trust Company, National Association, as trustee (the "Trustee"), as amended and restated pursuant to the Thirty-First Supplemental Indenture, dated as of March 1, 2024 (the "Water System Revenue Bond Indenture"), and as otherwise supplemented and amended, including by the Thirty-Third Supplemental Indenture, dated as of May 1, 2025, by and between the District and the Trustee, relating to the Series 2025A Bonds and Series 2025B Bonds (the Water System Revenue Bond Indenture as so amended, restated and supplemented, the "Indenture").
+The Series 2025 Bonds are being issued pursuant to the Water System Revenue Bond Indenture, dated as of April 1, 1990, by and between the District and U.S. Bank Trust Company, National Association, as trustee (the "Trustee"), as amended and restated pursuant to the Thirty-First Supplemental Indenture, dated as of March 1, 2024 (the "Water System Revenue Bond Indenture"), and as otherwise supplemented and amended, including by the Thirty-Third Supplemental Indenture, dated as of March 1, 2024 (the "Water System Revenue Bond Indenture"), and as otherwise supplemented and amended, including by the Thirty-Third Supplemental Indenture, dated as of March 1, 2024 (the "Water System Revenue Bond Indenture").
 See also "AMENDMENTS TO THE INDENTURE TO TAKE EFFECT IN THE FUTURE."